borg286/sevtech/README.md

 * When you want to get into beast of burden power be sure to have a 9x9 wall around the 7x7 area each horse/buffalo/llama needs.
 Use either stone fence, berry bushes or 2 block high wall.
 Otherwise after the beast is done working he wanders away and breaks the lead.

-* Make sure the horse grindstone is on the TOP layer of the 7x7x2 area (put another block under it so it's at eye-level)
+* Make sure the horse grindstone is on the TOP layer of the 7x7x2 area (put another block under it so it's at eye-level).
+It takes some fiddling but you can automate input and output of the chopper, grinder, and pressing blocks with mk2 hoppers and chests (both the ones you can see into, and normal minecraft chests).
+Just make sure it is not in the path of the horse as it goes around.

 * Vanilla Wolves and Buffalo are about the best for running your machine, bested only by fast horses.